Ezek-404/Ezek-404/README.md

 </h1>
 :man_technologist: About Me :

-- :telescope: For now, I've focused on working with API using PHP for building web applications.
+- :telescope: All of my projects are available at <a href="ezek-rf.netlify.app">ezek-rf.netlify.app</a>.

-- :seedling: Also, Exploring new Front-end Frameworks to create user-friendly and responsive design.
+- :seedling: Exploring new Front-end Frameworks to create user-friendly and responsive design.

-- :zap: In my free time, I create simple projects, like CRUD operations, and many more.
+- :zap: In my free time, I enjoy playing music.
+-
+- 📫: How to reach me, <a href="floresezekiel1@gmail.com">floresezekiel1@gmail.com</a>.
 ---

 :hammer_and_wrench: Languages and Tools :